 History of the Christadelphians

-The Christadelphians today were brought into being by the work of several men, a noticeable one being John Thomas (1805-71).
+The Christadelphians today were brought into being by the work of several men, a notable one being John Thomas (1805-71).

 In 1839 he became a farmer in Illinois.
 Shortly afterwards and throughout the 1840s he began to attract a following of people sympathetic to his developing views, and gradually over a period of time the groups grew and congregations were formed in different locations.